 S/he may vote, direct the voting of, or execute or authorize a proxy, waiver, or consent with respect to any shares, securities, or voting rights owned or held by the Corporation.
 S/he may authorize any Officer or Representative of the Corporation to perform or exercise any of the duties or powers of the President.
-S/he shall have all the usual duties and powers of the

-President of a nonprofit corporation and any other duties and powers prescribed by the Board of Directors.
+S/he shall have all the usual duties and powers of the President of a nonprofit corporation and any other duties and powers prescribed by the Board of Directors.
 The President cannot hold the office of Treasurer.

 Section 5.11.
-President-Elect.
-The President-Elect shall assist the President in making public statements for the Corporation, and shall have all the usual duties and powers of the vice-president of a nonprofit corporation and any other duties and powers prescribed by the Board of Directors or the President.
+President-Elect or Past President.
+The President-Elect or Past President shall assist the President in making public statements for the Corporation, and shall have all the usual duties and powers of the vice-president of a nonprofit corporation and any other duties and powers prescribed by the Board of Directors or the President.

-In the absence of the President or in the event of his/her death or inability to act, the President-Elect shall perform the duties and exercise the powers of the President (including, without limitation, all duties and powers and limitations of the President under all provisions of the Articles of Incorporation and these Bylaws, or prescribed by the Board of Directors, or arising in any other way).
+In the absence of the President or in the event of his/her death or inability to act, the President-Elect or Past President shall perform the duties and exercise the powers of the President (including, without limitation, all duties and powers and limitations of the President under all provisions of the Articles of Incorporation and these Bylaws, or prescribed by the Board of Directors, or arising in any other way).

-Section 5.12.
+- Section 5.12.
 Secretary, Treasurer, Assistant Secretary, and Assistant Treasurer.
 The Secretary, Treasurer, and any Assistant Secretary or Assistant Treasurer shall have all the usual duties and powers of their offices in a nonprofit corporation, and any other duties and powers prescribed by the Board of Directors or the President.
-However, the Treasurer cannot hold the office of President.
+However, the Treasurer cannot hold the office of President. - Section 5.13.

-Section 5.13.
 Contracts, Checks, Bank Accounts, Etc. The Board of Directors is authorized to delegate to the President and Treasurer the authority to select such banks or depositories s/he shall deem proper for the funds of the Corporation.
-The President and Treasurer shall jointly sign all checks along with any other Officer or person designated by the Board of Directors, shall be authorized to sign checks, drafts, or other orders for the payment of money, acceptances, notes, loan agreements, mortgages or other evidences of indebtedness.
+The President or Treasurer shall sign all checks, or other orders for the payment of money.
+The President and Treasurer shall jointly sign any acceptances, notes, loan agreements, mortgages or other evidences of indebtedness.
+Any expense in excess of \$5,000.00 that is not reflected in the budget approved by the Board of Directors must be approved in advance by the Executive Committee. - Section 5.14.

-Section 5.14.
 Representatives, Committees, and Advisory Councils.
 Subject to the decisions of the Board of Directors, the President may appoint, prescribe and change the powers and duties of, remove, and replace any representatives, committees (except committees of the Board of Directors), and advisory councils which are deemed advisable to conduct and aid the Corporation's activities and purposes.
 These persons shall be representatives of the Corporation, but shall not be officers of the Corporation unless designated as officers by the Board of Directors.